BookingSync/icalhooks/content/index.md

 ## Step 2

-**Provider** receice the request from Consumer and:
+**Provider** receive the request from Consumer and:

-a) Stores the iCal Hooks URL, certainly in database. `http://consumer.com/icalhooks` in our example.
+a) Store the iCal Hooks URL, `http://consumer.com/icalhooks` in our example.

-b) Responds as expected by returning the iCal feed.
+b) Respond as expected by returning the iCal feed.

 ## Step 3

-An update on **Provider** happen, Provider will then make a `HEAD` request to the iCal Hooks URL stored in Step 2.
+An update on **Provider** happen, Provider will then make a `HEAD` request to the iCal Hooks URL stored in Step 2 and remove this URL from it's storage.

 Example query: